leonardywt/laravel-app/README.md

-# laravel-app
-Create app using Laravel 10
+# Create app using Laravel 10
+Feature:
+- Login using multi auth